There's still a place for real life dating events.

 Yeah!
 Exclusively for the L.A.D.S. bANTER!
 Anyone murdering prostitutes outside of the designated areas will be removed.

-By my own logic, the men turning up to this - men sick and tired of getting a raw deal, men convinced that 'ladies nights' are engineered not to benefit them but to cuck them into betahood, men who think it would look pretty swag not to foot the bill and see the women pay for once, the bitches - will be exactly the type of fellows some women are after.
+By my own logic, the men turning up to this - men sick and tired of getting a raw deal, men convinced that 'ladies nights' are engineered not to benefit them but to cuck them into betahood, men who think it would look pretty swag not to foot the bill and see the women pay for once, the bitches - will be exactly the type of fellows some women actually find attractive.
 It's a pretty freaky kink though.

-Equal opportunities is what feminazis say.
+Haha!
+Equal opportunities is what feminazis say!
 Tables, turned.

 In return, they'll have a room full of smirking, bitter and bladdered mens' rights